florentpoujol/Daneel/readme.md

 GameObjects who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
 The `RaycastHit` object stores the information regarding the collision between a ray and a gameObject.
 It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *componentType*.

+The function `ray:IntersectsGameObject(gameObject)` returns a RaycastHit if the ray intersected the gameObject, or nil.
 The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which will be empty if no gameObjects have been hit).